Shakilofficial/Shakilofficial/README.md

 > Project Name: **City Scape**

-_Info: CityScape is a Real State Company.
-This is a multi vendor e-commerce site. where user and Agent can buy or sell their property.
-Admin can manage the overall system of the CityScape Inc._
+_Info: City Scape is a real estate platform developed using the MERN stack.
+It is an online E-commerce platform where people can add and buy real estate properties.
+The platform has multiple roles._

 ### Features:

+- Users can create accounts, manage their accounts, purchase properties with transparent transactions, and leave reviews.
+- Agents can create accounts, add properties for selling, manage property information, and sell properties that receive purchase requests from users as buyers.
+- Admins can manage the overall system, including users and agents.

 - Engage seamlessly with our user-centric features, including reviews, wishlists , and personalized dashboards, enhancing your overall experience and simplifying property management.

-- City Scape prioritizes security with robust authentication, ensuring a safe user experience.
+- City Scape prioritizes security with authentication, ensuring a safe user experience.
-- Coupled with a responsive design for multi-device accessibility and real-time notifications, City Scape provide a transparent and efficient environment for all your property transactions.
+- Coupled with a responsive design for multi-device accessibility.
+City Scape provide a transparent and efficient environment for all your property transactions.

 `Live Link` : https://cityscape-93609.web.app